jbloomlab/IFNsorted_flu_single_cell/README.md

 The R notebook [monocle_analysis.ipynb][] analyzes the cell-gene matrix to look for viral features associated with IFN induction.
 The analysis makes substantial use of the [Monocle][] package, and the results are described within the notebook.

+#### Assemble into paper
+The [./paper](paper) subdirectory builds the paper..
+It contains the LaTex source for the paper and manually created figures.
+Figures related to the single-cell sequencing are created automatically and placed into this directory.

 ## Input data
 The `./data/` subdirectory contains input data used by the analysis: